Bangladesh protests: Sheikh Hasina's exit could be a migration call

 “The latest round of attacks on Hindus may not immediately trigger their exodus, but a quiet migration is not ruled out given an uncertain future for them under a non-Awami League regime," Bhattacharya told LiveMint.

-Another journalist from Bangladesh shared a similar view.
-Preferring not to be named, he said, “Minorities will be oppressed if an extremist party comes to power," hinting at imminent mass migration.
+Another journalist from Bangladesh, Awil Ibrahim, shared a similar view over the phone, from Dhaka.
+“Minorities will be oppressed if an extremist party comes to power," he told LiveMint, hinting at imminent mass migration.

 Who will form the government?